frymanofer/KeywordsDetectionNPM/README.md

 ## New:
 Fix IOS issue with static Podfile linkage.

+Reduce ios minimum version to 11 (was 13.5)

 ## About this package:

 This is a **"wake word"** package for React Native.
 A "wake word" is a keyword that activates your device, like "Hey Siri" or "OK Google".
 "Wake Word" is also known as "keyword detection", "Phrase Recognition", "Phrase Spotting", “Voice triggered”, “hot word”, “trigger word”